zbarni/nest-simulator/doc/tutorials/pynest_tutorial/part_3_connecting_networks_with_synapses.rst

     nest.GetConnections(epop1)

-Similarly, we can find the incoming connections of a particular target population by specifying ``target`` as a NodeCollection of one or more nodes:
+Similarly, we can find the incoming connections of a particular target population by specifying ``target`` as a list of one or more nodes:

 ::

     nest.GetConnections(target=epop2)

-will return all connections between all neurons in the network and neurons in ``epop2``.
+will return all connections beween all neurons in the network and neurons in ``epop2``.
 Finally, the search can be restricted by specifying a given synapse model: